-SMAST recently provided Vineyard Wind with recommendations for fisheries studies and monitoring for impacts before, during, and after construction.
+Vineyard Wind has contracted with SMAST to conduct pre- during- and post-construction fisheries surveys for the first project, as well as early baseline surveys for Vineyard Wind’s other project areas.
 As suggested by NMFS these studies are designed to be “nested and modular”, with the intent for them to also support longer-term, regional studies.
-SMAST conducted four workshops with fishermen, with over 75 active fishermen participating, in developing its studies recommendations.
+The Massachusetts Lobstermen’s Association will be coordinating vessels to be used for the studies, which will cost over $2 million per year.
+The studies were designed by SMAST, which conducted four workshops with fishermen, with over 75 active fishermen participating, in developing the study plan.
 In addition, Vineyard Wind engaged SMAST to conduct a trial “video trawl” survey in the Fall of 2018.
 Read SMAST’s full report and recommendations here.
-Vineyard Wind plans to initiate surveys based on SMAST’s recommendations in the Spring of 2019.

 Vineyard Wind engaged a fisheries economists to compile existing fisheries economics information from RI DEM, NMFS, and other sources to estimate total economic exposure, or landings value, from the project area by Rhode Island and Massachusetts fishermen.
 These reports inform compensatory mitigation planning for fishermen.

 All current and past Notices to Mariners can be found in the document room.

 Our current Fisheries Communications Plan is available here.
 We welcome comments and suggested changes, as the communications plan is updated regularly; please contact the Fisheries Liaison (see below).